Lazarus2179/Milestone-Project-1/README.md

 * This website has two target audiences, the first one are the parents/relatives of children with special needs and the second one are the Healthcare professionals that might prescribe this kind of equipment.

-### <u>User needs</u>
+### <u>User stories</u>
+#### First time visitor goals:

-* Find information about the product.
+* As a first time visitor, I want to find information about the product. and know more about the company.

-* Findcontacts to get in touch with the seller.
+* As a first time visitor, I want to find contacts to get in touch with the seller.

-* Watch pictures of the product.
+* As a first time visitor, I want to watch pictures of the product.

-* Be aware of all the features and accessories available for each car seat.
+* As a first time visitor, I can download the prescription form to understand about all the features and accessories available for each car seat.

-* Get access the prescription form.
-* Find information about shipping and delivery.
+* As a first time visitor, I want to find information about shipping and delivery.

-* Know more about the company.
-* Understand how to buy the product.
+* As a first time visitor, I want to understand how to buy the product.

+#### Returning visitor goals:

+* As a returning visitor, I want to find links to the company's social media profiles, so that I can connect with them through social media.

+* As a returning time visitor, I want to be able to access from any browsers: Chrome, Firefox, Safari, Edge and any devices Mac, Windows, Android, iPhone or tablet.

 ### <u>Developer goals</u>
 * Build a user-friendly and intuitive website interface for easy navigation and browsing of car seat products.